1coderookie/Kobra2NeoInsights/docs/firmware/fw_klipper.md

 However, as Klipper doesn't offer the function of creating a `klipper.bin` file with the necessary setting of a 36KB bootloader yet (at least not without some sort of 'hack' - a [PR](https://github.com/Klipper3d/klipper/pull/6449) has been opened), you need to get yourself the belonging bin file somewhere else (unless you want to experiment by yourself).

+!!! warning "Precompiled `klipper.bin` And `printer.cfg` File Available!"

-**A [kind user](https://www.reddit.com/user/Mysterious_Cable6854/) posted a link to his files (`klipper.bin` as well as the `printer.cfg`) on reddit, so you might want to give that a try.
-This is the belonging thread: [Kobra 2 Neo running Klipper (with config and guide)](https://www.reddit.com/r/anycubic/comments/1987n78/kobra_2_neo_running_klipper_with_config_and_guide/)**
+    A [kind user](https://www.reddit.com/user/Mysterious_Cable6854/) posted a link to his files (`klipper.bin` as well as the `printer.cfg`) on reddit, so you might want to give that a try.
+    This is the belonging thread: [Kobra 2 Neo running Klipper (with config and guide)](https://www.reddit.com/r/anycubic/comments/1987n78/kobra_2_neo_running_klipper_with_config_and_guide/)
     (*Note: please don't reach out to me if you have any questions about these files or the settings - neither am I the creator of these files nor do I own a K2Neo myself and therefore I can't test anything - so please write a post in that thread instead.
 Thanks.*)

 <!--
 To build the correct firmware, use the following configuration during the setup process for creating the `klipper.bin` file: